TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 ### `sanitiseHTML(htmlText)` - Ensures that input HTML text is safe

 Returns a safe, sanitised HTML string IF the DOMPurify library is loaded.
 Otherwise returns the input.

+### `scrollTo(cssSelector)` - Scroll visible page to an element based on a CSS Selector :id=scrollTo

+If the top of the selected element is not currently visible in the browser window, will scroll (the top by default) to make it visible.

+An optional 2nd argument can be added to better control what becomes visible.
+Please see the options for the [`scrollIntoView`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) DOM API for details of the options.
+The options object is passed through to that API.

+In addition, the cssSelector string `top` or `start` will scroll to the top of the page and `bottom` or `end` will scroll to the bottom of the page.

+Returns `true` if the element was found, false otherwise.

+Can also be called from Node-RED with a command message: `{"_uib": {command: "scrollTo", "prop": "cssSelector"}}` or, with options: `{"_uib": {command: "scrollTo", "prop": "#mydivid", "value": {"block": "bottom"}}}`.

 ### `showDialog(type, ui, msg)` - Show a toast or alert style message on the UI